-o In the sport of football, all members of the football team ("Team Members") and those that are in close contact with Team Members (as explained below) shall be tested each week beginning with the week of the first competition against an opposing team.
-The test must be administered within three (3) calendar days of the day of competition (e.g., Wednesday test prior to a Saturday game).
-Additional testing may be done at the institution's discretion so long as the 3-calendar day requirement is met.
-At the present time, the medically appropriate weekly test for all sports shall be molecular (PCR) testing with an FDA approval or Emergency Use Authorization.
-The members of the football team include all student-athletes, countable coaches, and any support staff member that is in regular, in-person close contact with student-athletes, as determined by the institution.
+- Minimum Testing Standards - In the sport of football, all members of the football team ("Team Members") and those that are in close contact with Team Members (as explained below) shall be tested three times each week beginning with the week of the first competition against an opposing team.
+One molecular (PCR) test must be administered within three (3) calendar days of the day of competition (e.g., Wednesday test prior to a Saturday game).
+A visiting team must have the results from this test prior to traveling to its competition site.
+Another test must be administered the day before competition by a third party identified by the Conference Office.
+Further, a test shall be administered within 48 hours of the conclusion of a game and may be either a molecular (PCR) or antigen test.
+All three tests shall have FDA approval or Emergency Use Authorization.
+A third-party will be available to assist each member institution with testing capacity, if necessary.
+Additional testing may be done at the institution's discretion.
+The members of the football team include all student-athletes, countable coaches, and any support staff member that is in regular, in-person close contact with studentathletes, as determined by the institution.
 These support staff members may include, but are not limited to, medical care providers (e.g., athletic trainers, team physicians, nutritionists, psychologists), non-countable coaches or administrative support providers (e.g., directors of football operations, player personnel directors, administrative assistants, video directors), academic support providers (e.g., tutors, academic support directors) or other athletic department support providers (e.g., athletic directors, sports information directors, marketing directors, social media directors).
 Each institution shall attempt to keep support staff members with direct student-athlete contact to a minimum, in accordance with strong social distancing recommendations.
 Each institution shall also use the contact tracing guidance from the Centers for Disease Control and Prevention to determine whether additional staff members should be tested, or student-athletes and support staff should be quarantined.